Dr. Tiffany King: We Need to Crash the US Settler State

-Dr. Tiffany King, a tenured professor in the University of Virginia’s Department of Women, Sexuality and Gender, spoke last week in a virtual symposium hosted by Hunter College’s Center for Puerto Rican Studies.
+Dr. Tiffany King, a tenured professor in the University of Virginia’s Department of Women, Sexuality, and Gender, spoke last week in a virtual symposium hosted by Hunter College’s Center for Puerto Rican Studies.

-The symposium, “At the Edge of Each Other’s Battles: Puerto Rican, Palestinian, Black & Indigenous Futures,” explored the “mutual solidarity” that is believed to exist between these communities.
+The symposium, “At the Edge of Each Other’s Battles: Puerto Rican, Palestinian, Black, and Indigenous Futures,” explored the “mutual solidarity” that is believed to exist between these communities.
 King and a Hunter College professor closed out the symposium with their panel, “Letters for Palestine: Storytelling as Praxis.”
 We have excerpted clips from that even for this blog post, but we have made the entire discussion available for viewing should anyone wonder if we are taking comments out of context.

-“There is a certain kind of clarity that the resistance, the ongoing resistance in Palestine, is making very concrete and palpable for us as Black and Indigenous feminists: that we actually need to crash the U.S. settler state, which has incredible reverberations and literally strangles the tentacles that are reaching into the Israeli state.
+“There is a certain kind of clarity that the resistance, the ongoing resistance in Palestine, is making very concrete and palpable for us as Black and Indigenous feminists: that we actually need to crash the US settler state, which has incredible reverberations and literally strangles the tentacles that are reaching into the Israeli state.
 So, it’s like, no, our resolve to struggle with each other is, actually, we’re recommitted to it in a different way with a different kind of energy.”

-At no point in the symposium does King explain what she means by “crashing” the U.S. settler state, but the alignment with Palestinian resistance to Israel raises the question of whether she accepts the necessity for violence in the U.S.
+At no point in the symposium does King explain what she means by “crashing” the US settler state, but the alignment with Palestinian resistance to Israel raises the question of whether she accepts the necessity for violence in the US.

 One clue into King’s thinking is her endorsement of the work of Melanie Yazzie.
 Yazzie, a University of Minnesota professor and an intersectional studies collective member of King’s Black and Indigenous Feminist Futures Institute (BIFFI) group, went viral earlier this year for calling to “dismantle the United States.”